GlynnisOC/monster_shop/README.md

 ## Background and Description

-"Little Shop of Orders" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
+Users can register to place items into a shopping cart and 'check out'.
 Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will automatically set the order status to "shipped".
 Each user role will have access to some or all CRUD functionality for application models.

-## Learning Goals

-### Rails
-* Create routes for namespaced routes
-* Implement partials to break a page into reusable components
-* Use Sessions to store information about a user and implement login/logout functionality
-* Use filters (e.g. `before_action`) in a Rails controller
-* Limit functionality to authorized users
-* Use BCrypt to hash user passwords before storing in the database

-### ActiveRecord
-* Use built-in ActiveRecord methods to join multiple tables of data, calculate statistics and build collections of data grouped by one or more attributes

-### Databases
-* Design and diagram a Database Schema
-* Write raw SQL queries (as a debugging tool for AR)

 ## User Roles